The British

 Pilbeam Racing Designs are still making racing cars in Bourne.
 Mike Pilbeam worked for BRM from 1963 originally as a stress engineer then moving on to work on the 1.5 litre four wheel drive project.
 He was involved in its success in the RAC British Hillclimb Championship before leaving the team.
 Mike rejoined BRM in 1973 and went on to design the P201 before setting up Pilbeam Racing Designs in 1974.

-Rover 200 BRM - Want to drive your own BRM ? - try the unofficial site for the Rover 200 BRM road car at http://www.roverbrm.co.uk/ .
-The site says of itself - "This site has been set up for owners and enthusiasts of Rover B.R.M.s and will be of interest other performance 200s, 25s and MG ZRs."
-The site is linked the OWEN MOTORING CLUB.
+Rover 200 BRM - Want to drive your own BRM ? - try the unofficial site for the Rover 200 BRM road car at http://www.thebrm.co.uk/vb/index.php.

 Sources